 Before coming to CSM, Hoyt was an assistant coach at St. Mary’s College.
 There he worked with Chris Harney during his first season and helped build the foundation to a program that would make many NCAA tournament runs.
 Prior to that, Hoyt served as an assistant coach at King’s Christian Academy under Robert Lloyd.

 In his tenure at the College of Southern Maryland, Coach Hoyt has led the Hawks to many successes.
-They played in back to back Regional Championship Games in 2013 and 2014.
-In 2014 he led the Hawks into the National Rankings getting as high as 13th in the country.
+They played in back to back Regional Championship games in 2013 and 2014.
+In 2014, he led the Hawks into the National Rankings, getting as high as 13th in the country.
 Hoyt was voted Coach of the Year in 2012 after leading his team into the top 5 in the conference that season.
-Throughout his tenure he has had multiple players that have been voted All Conference and All Region.
-Hoyt has helped over 25 athletes continue their careers at 4 year colleges and universities.
+Throughout his tenure he has had multiple players that have been voted All-Conference and All-Region.
+Hoyt has helped over 25 athletes continue their careers at four-year colleges and universities.

-Alan and his wife, Chermere, reside in Leonardtown, MD.
-They have four children; Marissa, Trenton, Christian, and Madison
+Alan and his wife, Chermere, reside in Leonardtown, Maryland.
+They have four children; Marissa, Trenton, Christian, and Madison.